 How to Become a Certified Health Education Specialist

-Today, it’s important to be able to understand and communicate how many different physical and mental health issues can interact and exacerbate each other.
-With the growing problem of obesity, for example, research shows a link to a number of mental health issues.
-In one meta-analysis, researchers found a clear association between ADHD and obesity in both children and adults.
-In cases like these, health practitioners need to not only have an understanding of obesity, but know how issues like mental health and genetics impact weight gain.
+Health professionals must understand the interrelated nature of all dimensions of health.
+In order to help someone improve their wellness, it is equally important that health professionals are able to communicate how the interaction of different risk factors may contribute to a health issue.
+With the growing problem of obesity, for example, research shows a link to several mental health issues.
+In one meta-analysis, researchers found a clear association between ADHD and obesity in adults.
+In cases like these, health practitioners need to not only have an understanding of obesity but also know how issues like mental health and genetics impact weight gain.

 As more awareness builds around the complexity of our overall health, job prospects are increasing for health education specialists.
-According to the U.S. Bureau of Labor Statistics, the expected job growth rate for health education specialists from 2019-29 is 13%, much faster than the average rate of all occupations (4%).
-Health education specialists develop and promote health programs, and can work in a variety of settings, including community/non-profit health, government health agencies, colleges and universities, schools, clinical health organizations, and businesses/worksites.
-Becoming certified in the field can help health education specialists advance their careers, and signify to potential employers that they have mastered key competencies for the profession.
+According to the U.S. Bureau of Labor Statistics, the expected job growth rate for health education specialists from 2022-32 is 7%, faster than the average rate of all occupations (2.8%).
+Health education specialists work in a variety of settings, including clinical health organizations, community/non-profit health organizations, government health agencies, colleges and universities, schools, and businesses/worksites.
+Becoming certified in the field can help health education specialists advance their careers and signify to potential employers that they have mastered key competencies for the profession.

-According to job market analysis tool Labor Insight from Burning Glass, job listings with the Certified Health Education Specialist credential have increased 118% from 2017 to 2020.
+According to job market analysis tool Lightcast, job listings with the Certified Health Education Specialist credential have increased 254% from 2020 to 2023.
 The National Commission for Health Education Credentialing (NCHEC), Inc. is the only accredited organization that certifies health education specialists, overseeing the Certified Health Education Specialist (CHES®) and Master Certified Health Education Specialist (MCHES®) credentials.
 Earning a master’s degree in health education can help you on your path to certification.

 Certified Health Education Specialist Exam (CHES®) Eligibility Requirements